Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments

-where $\alpha_i(t)\triangleq\int_{\mathbf{Q}} h_{\lambda}\!(t, R_i) \phi(\mathbf{q})\mathrm{d}\mathbf{q}$, $i=1, \dots, n$, is always positive.
-Hence, $\nabla^2 \hat{H}(t)$ is a positive definite matrix, and consequently a convex function. \end{pf*} The following theorem shows the convergence of agents network to the globally optimum coverage configuration using the proposed control law given by \eqref{f16}. \begin{theorem} \textbf{(Known environment)} \textit{ Assume that the density function of the environment is known and the dynamic of agents are defined by \eqref{f15_2}.
-If the control input of each agent is chosen as \eqref{f16}, then the control input of each agent converge to zero, and consequently the agents converge to the globally optimal coverage configuration, i.e. $\lim_{t\to \infty}\mathbf{p}_i(t)=\mathbf{p}_i^*$.} \end{theorem} \begin{pf*}{Proof.} Consider the following Lyapunov-like function:
+The following theorem shows the convergence of agents network to their optimal configuration using the proposed control law given by \eqref{f16}. \begin{theorem} \textbf{(Known environment)} \textit{ Assume that the density function of the environment is known and the dynamic of agents are defined by \eqref{f15_2}.
+If the control input of each agent is chosen as \eqref{f16}, then the control input of each agent converge to zero, and consequently the agents converge to a locally optimal coverage configuration.} \end{theorem}